stanford-oval/cs224v-fall2021/hw3/README.md

 of the dialogue; other lines starting with `#` are comments.
 You can edit the annotated.txt file to correct any mistake during interactive annotation.

-**In total, annotate at least 50 turns of conversation.** Otherwise it's not enough to fine tune the model and improve the accuracy.
+**In total, annotate at least 50 turns of conversation.** Otherwise it's not enough to fine tune the model and improve the accuracy.'

+This step is not computational demanding.
+Depending on your Google Cloud credit left, you might want to run this step on your local machine.
+Clone this repo and follow the same setup step.
+In addition, install genienlp with `pip3 install genienlp`.
+Then you can follow the same step to download the baseline model and run annotation.

 ### Step 2: Training